ProvisionGenie/ProvisionGenie/CONTRIBUTING.md

 # Contributing Guidance

-If you'd like to contribute to this repository, please read the following guidelines.
+If you'd like to contribute to ProvisionGenie, please read the following guidelines.
 We want to make sure that everyone gets the most out of their efforts.

 ## Code of Conduct